Toyota Starlet: Glanza

 In December 1996, the Glanza S Limited was released.
 It has standard body kits same as Glanza V Turbo except the scooped-hood and the engine did not have a Turbo.
 A lightweight version of the Glanza V was also available without air conditioner and electric windows to keep the car as light as possible, being intended for competitive usage.

 While the Glanza S and Glanza V were only officially available on the Japanese market, many used private imports have made their way to the UK, New Zealand, and many other right-hand drive markets.

 Suzuki Baleno-based models

 The "Glanza" nameplate was revived in June 2019 for the rebadged Indian market Suzuki Baleno hatchback.
 The vehicle was released through a partnership with Indian automobile manufacturer Maruti Suzuki.
 The Glanza is also sold in Africa since September 2020 under the revived Starlet nameplate.

+Motorsports

+The Starlet EP81 participated in the WRC Acropolis Rally in Greece, and won the A5 class in the 1994 event.
+The EP71, EP82, and EP91 Starlet also competed in the Starlet One Make Race in Japan.
+The EP81 participated in the Indonesian Touring Car Championship, and rallies in the Caribbean.